cartermp/dnx-apps/app-using-dnx/Writeup.md

 Note that framework assemblies being used are explicitly referenced in the `net40` target, and NuGet references are also explictly listed in the `dotnet` target.

-Next, your `#include`s in your source file can be adjusted like this:
+Next, your `using`s in your source file can be adjusted like this:

 ```csharp
 #ifdef NET40